 The Second Reading 1 Peter 3:18-22

 18 Christ suffered for sins once, the righteous for the sake of the unrighteous, that he might lead you to God.
 Put to death in the flesh, he was brought to life in the Spirit.
-19 In it he also went to preach to the spirits in prison, 20 who had once been disobedient while God patiently waited in the days of Noah during the building of the ark, in which a few persons, eight in all, were saved through the water.
+19 In it he also went to preach to the spirits in prison, 20 who had once been disobedient while God patiently waited in the days of Noah during the building of the Ark, in which a few persons, eight in all, were saved through the water.
 21 This prefigured baptism, which saves you now.
-It is not a removal of dirt from the body but an appeal to God for a clear conscience, through the resurrection of Jesus Christ, 22 who has gone into heaven and is at the right hand of God, with angels, authorities, and powers subject to him.
+It is not a removal of dirt from the body but an appeal to God for a clear conscience, through the resurrection of Jesus Christ, 22 who has gone into Heaven and is at the right hand of God, with angels, authorities, and powers subject to him.

-St. Peter wrote the event that saved those members of Noah's family in waters of the great Flood, when they experienced a renewed Creation, prefigured Christian baptism in which the faithful are saved through the spiritual waters of baptism as they receive the gift of new life and become a new creation through water and the Spirit (Jn 3:3-5).
-Peter testifies that Jesus then led those who accepted His Gospel of salvation out of the "prison" of Sheol and into the gates of Heaven that had been closed since the Fall of Adam (CCC 356; 1026): the Catechism teaches:
+St. Peter wrote the event that saved those members of Noah's family in waters of the Great Flood when they experienced a renewed Creation, prefigured Christian baptism.
+In Christian baptism, the faithful are saved through the spiritual waters as they receive the gift of new life and become a new creation through water and the Spirit (Jn 3:3-5).
+Peter testifies that Jesus then led those who accepted His Gospel of salvation out of the "prison" of Sheol and into the gates of Heaven, opened for the first time since the Fall of Adam (CCC 536, 1026).
+The Catechism teaches:

-14 After John had been arrested, Jesus came to Galilee proclaiming the gospel of God: 15 "This is the time of fulfillment.
+12 The Spirit drove him out into the desert, and he remained in the desert for forty days, tempted by Satan.
+13 He was among wild beasts, and the angels ministered to him.
+14 After John had been arrested, Jesus came to Galilee proclaiming the Gospel of God: 15 "This is the time of fulfillment.
 The kingdom of God is at hand.
-Repent, and believe in the gospel."
+Repent, and believe in the Gospel."